qouteall/qouteall-blog/blog/2025/About circular reference.md

 It has two kinds of nodes:

-- Threads.
-(Sometimes called processes).
+- Threads (processes, goroutines).
 Often drawn as circle.
 - Locks.
 Often drawn as square.

 Its edges represent **dependency**.
 A point to B means A depends on B. Specifically it has two kinds of edges: